 In most cases, for your business to hire a temporary worker through the International Mobility Program, you must:

-- pay the employer compliance fee of $230; and
+- pay the employer compliance fee of CAD $230; and

 - create and submit an offer of employment form through the Employer Portal.
 Your offer of employment must include information about: